 For those who wish to study acting but want to do it on a budget, SUNY New Paltz is the perfect choice for New York residents.
 The Department of the Theatre Arts offers a B.A. in theater with the option of concentrating in performance, design/tech, and theater studies.
 For the SUNY price and with faculty who are working professionals, students can expect to study the classic teachings of Stanislavsky, Uta Hagen, Anton Chekhov, and Sanford Meisner but also partake in character development and musical theater training as well.
 Students will also get the full theater education and take classes that relate to backstage departments such as scene design and directing.

-Want to have something in common with Stanley Tucci, Melissa Leo, and Edie Falco?
-The Conservatory of Theatre Arts at SUNY Purchase is your in.
-As one of only four acting schools in the Consortium of Professional Theatre Training Programs, the curriculum is designed as a professional actor training program, which means anywhere from 27–40 hours of work each week (both in and out of class).
-With fewer than 20 students in every freshman class, SUNY Purchase offers intense, individualized training in topics such as movement, speech, theater history, dramatic literature, improvisation, and Lecoq technique.
-It’s also one of the most vegetarian- and vegan-friendly campuses in the country!
+Want to have something in common with Stanley Tucci, Adina Porter, Melissa Leo, and Edie Falco?
+The BFA acting program at SUNY Purchase’s Conservatory of Theatre Arts is your way to get there.
+It’s one of only five acting schools in the Consortium of Professional Theatre Training Programs, along with those at Boston University, Carnegie Mellon, Rutgers, and the University of North Carolina.
+Purchase’s program offers intensive, individualized training in topics such as movement, speech, theater history, dramatic literature, improvisation, and Lecoq technique.

 Paul Brady Photography/Shutterstock